Begin in Chiapas! Cruise the towering Sumidero Canyon 🚤, explore the ruins of Palenque, and soak up the charm of San Cristóbal’s Mayan villages 🌄🧵.

 Price: 199 USD (Includes mentioned Accommodation and Activities)

-Explore the awe-inspiring TeotihuacĂĄn Site, an ancient marvel that showcases the grandeur of past civilizations.
+Explore the awe-inspiring Teotihuacán Site, an ancient marvel that showcases the grandeur of past civilisations.
 Our guided tour will bring this archaeological gem to life.
-In the afternoon, enjoy free time to explore Mexico City’s vibrant neighborhoods, and cultural treasures, or simply relax.
-Hotel Marlowe is your convenient base for further urban adventures.
+In the afternoon, enjoy free time to explore Mexico City’s vibrant neighbourhoods and cultural treasures, or simply relax.

 Price: 99 USD (Includes mentioned Accommodation and Activities)